kyegupov/comicplayer/building_on_windows/README.txt

 SUPPORTED PLATFORMS
 ===================

-Windows (XP, Vista - tested; 2000, 7 - should work; NT, 9x - not sure and you should abandon them anyway)
+Windows (XP, Vista - tested; 2000, 7 - should work)

-Linux (Debian Squeeze, Ubuntu 9.10 - tested and already have all necessary compiled packages; with other distros you are on your own)

 To use this application in Linux - use source download